KhanS0hail/DS_TASK_02/README.md

 ### Methodology:

-- **Data Acquisition:** The Titanic dataset was sourced from the seaborn library.
+- **Data Acquisition:** The Titanic dataset was sourced from the Kaggle.
 - **Data Cleaning:** Handled missing values in the age and embarked columns and removed unnecessary columns like cabin.
 - **Data Analysis:** Explored survival factors such as age, gender, class, and fare using Python’s visualization libraries.
 - **Key Insights:**